omega8cc/boa/docs/BUILDTESTS.md

   require with `--no-scripts`.
 The same require adds the migration pipeline contribs (`migrate_plus`, `migrate_tools`, `migrate_upgrade`) — upstream drupal/cms ships none of them, and core's migrate stack lives in drupal/core; inert until a site enables them.
+  The build also corrects pathauto's `d7_pathauto_patterns` migration definition (adds `source_module: pathauto`, upstream pathauto #3588684): Drupal 11 prefers the plugin's PHP attribute, which lost `source_module` in the annotation-to-attribute conversion, and without the correction migrate_drupal validation refuses every Drupal 7 → Drupal CMS upgrade at the credentials step.
+Guarded no-op once a tagged pathauto release carries the fix.
 - **stale core patches / older cores** — if a distro fails on the newest core, retry pinned to progressively older core minors and keep the newest that works.